runemadsen/rune.plugin.js/README.md

 These commands will also look for files named `matchers.js` and `helpers.js` inside of the `test` folder.
 You can put Jasmine-related code in those files.

 All tests will automatically have access to a `Rune` object and a `Rune.PLUGINNAME` object with your plugin in it.
 So tests should not use `require()`.
-The version of Rune is the one corresponding to the version of the plugin.